cormacrelf/angular-skyhook/README.md

 ### Goals

-Instead of building maximally-ergonomic solutions to simple use cases, `react-dnd` and `angular-hovercraft` provide a near-complete abstraction of anything you could want to do with drag and drop.
+Instead of building maximally-ergonomic solutions to simple use cases, `react-dnd` and `angular-skyhook` provide a near-complete abstraction of anything you could want to do with drag and drop.
 They are lower-level building blocks that make it easy to implement some very complex interactions.
 They assign no specific meaning to a drag/drop operation.
 You get to define what